Ostromir Gospels: Description

-More early Russian manuscripts have survived from Novgorod, which was never occupied by the Mongols, than any other centre.
-Like other medieval Russian manuscripts, the Ostromir Gospels is written in a peculiar local version of Church Slavonic.
-For example, the word "водоу" ('water') is found rather than the correct Old Slavonic accusative form "водѫ", and the word "дрѫже" ('friend') is found rather than "дроуже" in the vocative form.
+More early Russian manuscripts have survived from Novgorod, which was never occupied by the Mongols, than any other center.
+Like other medieval Russian manuscripts, the Ostromir Gospels are written in the local version of Church Slavonic.
+As a result, the book shows Old Russian phonological features.
+It is the earliest dated manuscript to contain Russian elements and it marks the beginning of Russianized Church Slavonic, which would gradually spread to liturgical, ecclesiastical and chancery texts.
+For example, the word "водоу" ('water') is found rather than the correct Old Church Slavonic accusative form "водѫ", and the word "дрѫже" ('friend') is found rather than "дроуже" in the vocative form, showing that the scribe could not differentiate the sounds represented by Old Church Slavonic ⟨оу⟩ and ⟨ѫ⟩ anymore.

 Later history

 It is thought that the book was taken from one of Novgorod's monasteries to the personal collection of the Russian tsars in the Moscow Kremlin, where it was first registered in 1701.
 Peter the Great ordered that it be taken to St. Petersburg, where there was no mention of it until 1805, when it was discovered in the dressing room of the late Catherine the Great.

 The Gospels were deposited in the Imperial Public Library in St Petersburg, where it remains.
-Alexander Vostokov was the first to study it in depth, demonstrating that the Church Slavonic of the manuscript reflects the East Slavic linguistic background of the scribe.
-The first facsimile edition was published under Vostokov's supervision in 1843.
+Alexander Vostokov was the first to study it in depth, demonstrating that it was written in the archaic literary language of Kievan Rus', with features reflecting the Russian recension of Old Slavonic.
+The first edition was published under Vostokov's supervision in 1843.

 In 1932, the gem-studded book-cover induced a plumber to break into a case, remove and steal the binding, and hide the parchments behind a bookcase.
 Although the book was quickly recovered, no replacement binding has been provided to date.